culanomeara/pp5-peaknutrition/README.md

 ### Setting up AWS

-- Sign up or login to your aws [amazon account](https://aws.amazon.com/) on the top right by using the manage my account button
+- Sign up or login to your AWS [Amazon account](https://aws.amazon.com/).
 - Then navigate to S3 to create a new bucket.
-This bucket will store our project files.
+This bucket will store the project files.
 - Select the closest region to you (EU for us).
 - Selecting ACLs enabled and then bucket owner preferred are required in the object ownership section.
 - Uncheck the block public access box in the block public access section